 2.1.
 Metal-free, carbon-based ORR catalysts

-In this line of efforts, we discovered that the nanoscale work function of doped nanocarbons is strongly correlated with the activity and reaction kinetics of doped nanocarbon catalysts for the ORR .
-Among explored catalysts, triply doped (N, S, O) nanoporous carbon with the lowest work function showed the highest ORR activity.
+In this area, we discovered that the nanoscale work function of doped nanocarbons is strongly correlated with the activity and reaction kinetics of doped nanocarbon catalysts for the ORR .
 This work represents the first experimental evidence revealing the critical role of work function as a governing factor of ORR activity.

 Based on the above work, we developed a CNT-based core-sheath nanocomposite that comprise CNT core and multiple heteroatom-doped carbon (HDC) sheath layers .
 The CNT/HDC nanostructures showed excellent electrocatalytic activity for the ORR, which is one of the best performances among heteroatom-doped nanocarbon catalysts in alkaline media.
-The CNT/HDC nanostructures also exhibited superior long-term durability and poison tolerance compared to Pt/C. Importantly, the CNT/HDC nanostructures showed very high current and power densities when employed as the cathode catalyst in an alkaline anion exchange membrane fuel cell (AEMFC).
+Importantly, the CNT/HDC nanostructures showed very high current and power densities when employed as the cathode catalyst in an alkaline anion exchange membrane fuel cell (AEMFC).